Midhun-u/Task-Management/README.md

 # Task Manager
-A web-based order management system where users can sign up, log in, browse food items, add them to a cart, and place orders seamlessly.
+A web-based task management system where users can sign up, log in, browse projects, add new projects and create new tasks for each project

 # Technologies
 * React js